mohd-shafi-01/E-Learning_Landing_Page/README.md

 ## Features

-  -  **Responsive Design:** Adapts to different screen sizes, offering a consistent experience on desktops, tablets, and mobile devices.
+  - 🌐 **Responsive Design:** Adapts to different screen sizes, offering a consistent experience on desktops, tablets, and mobile devices.

-  -  **Modern Layout:** A clean and professional design with intuitive navigation to highlight platform features effectively.
+  - 🎨 **Modern Layout:** A clean and professional design with intuitive navigation to highlight platform features effectively.

-  -  **Custom Styling:** Unique and reusable CSS components to maintain design consistency across the page.

-  -  **Cross-Browser Compatibility:** Tested to work flawlessly across popular web browsers.
+  - 🌍 **Cross-Browser Compatibility:** Tested to work flawlessly across popular web browsers.

-  -  **Accessibility:** Built with accessibility best practices to enhance user experience for all audiences.

 ---

+## Technologies Used

+  - **HTML:** For structuring the content and layout of the web page.
+  - **CSS:** For styling and designing the page, including responsiveness and visual effects.

+---

+⭐ If you like this project, give it a star! ⭐